openhwgroup/cva6/docs/04_cv32a65x/design/source/cv32a6_execute.rst

 * A store after a load to the same address is allowed.
 * A load after a store to the same address can only be processed if the store has already been sent to the cache i.e there is no fowarding.

-After the check of the store buffer, a translation request is made to the MMU's TLB.
-In the same cycle, a read request is sent to the D$, with the index field of the virtual address (1).
+After the check of the store buffer, a read request is sent to the D$ with the index field of the virtual address (1).
 The load unit stalls until the D$ acknowledges this request (2).
-When the MMU returns the translated address, the tag field of the physical address is sent to the D$ (3).
+When the MMU returns the physical address (same as the virtual address), the tag field of the physical address is sent to the D$ (3).
 If the load request address is non-idempotent, it stalls until the write buffer of the D$ is empty of non-idempotent requests and the store buffer is empty.
 It also stalls until the incoming load instruction is the next instruction to be committed.
 When the D$ allows the read of the data, the data is sent to the load unit and the load instruction can be committed (4).